GVR Report cover Anatomic Pathology Market Size, Share & Trends Report

 Anatomic pathology market size and growth forecast (2023-2033)

-The anatomic pathology industry is currently experiencing a high level of innovation, which is primarily driven by advances in digital pathology, artificial intelligence (AI), and molecular diagnosis.
+The anatomic pathology industry is currently experiencing significant innovation, driven primarily by advances in digital pathology, artificial intelligence (AI), and molecular diagnostics.
 Companies increasingly incorporate AI-powered image analysis, automated workflows, and cloud-based platforms to boost diagnostic accuracy and efficiency.
 For instance, in September 2025, Leica Biosystems debuted cutting-edge digital pathology software at ECP 2025, expanding its extensive suite of solutions.
 Furthermore, Aperio HALO AP, the new clinical image management software, includes a full suite of enterprise-grade digital pathology diagnostic workflows for on-screen diagnosis, multidisciplinary team meetings, consultations, and more.
-Moreover, the combination of molecular pathology and anatomic enables more personalized and targeted treatment approaches.
-These innovations are reshaping traditional pathology practices, and they are expected to accelerate even more as R&D investments and collaborations between diagnostics and biopharma companies grow.
+Moreover, the combination of molecular and anatomic pathology enables more personalized, targeted treatment approaches.
+These innovations are reshaping traditional pathology practices and are expected to accelerate further as R&D investments and collaborations between diagnostics and biopharma companies grow.

 Mergers and acquisitions (M&A) in the anatomic pathology industry are moderate, with key players aiming to expand their technological capabilities, geographical footprint, and market share.
 Moreover, while not as common or large-scale as in other healthcare sectors, recent M&A have focused on bringing together AI startups, digital imaging firms, and specialized pathology labs to broaden service offerings.
 These activities help companies stay competitive and meet growing demand, but the market is still somewhat fragmented, particularly in emerging markets, limiting the full impact of M&A for the time being.